 - Impound and reinstatement fees

 Drivers who have been convicted of driving uninsured require SR-22 filings, and your driver’s license will remain suspended until this has been provided.
-The SR-22 is filed by the insurance company on your behalf with the DMV, and must be continually in force for three years following the conviction.
-If your insurance is cancelled for any reason, the DMV will be notified and your license suspended.
+The SR-22 is filed by the insurance company on your behalf with the DMV and must be continually in force for three years following the conviction.
+If your insurance is canceled for any reason, the DMV will be notified and your license suspended.

 Oregon performs random insurance checks by mail.
 Drivers are selected to receive a request for proof of insurance and must comply immediately.
-If proof of insurance is not provided, the DMV will suspend driving privileges and require an SR-22.
+If proof of insurance is not provided, the DMV will suspend driving privileges and require an SR-22 for a full three years.

 Shopping for Oregon Insurance

-Oregon auto insurance rates are slightly below average, according to a 2015 study by Insure.com.
+Oregon auto insurance rates are slightly below average, according to a 2017 study by Insure.com.
+The state ranks 24 with an annual average premium of $1308, the national average is $1318.

 Oregon drivers can find information on auto insurance companies to assist them with shopping for care insurance from the state’s Department of Insurance, which keeps records of complaints against all car insurance companies.